 The current climate is the subject of intense debate because of the economic and societal implications of global warming.
 Greenhouse gases, mainly carbon dioxide but also other gases that are rarer but have a high absorption capacity of long-wave radiation re-emitted by the Earth, are accused of playing an important role in anthropogenic climate change.
-But the real anthropogenic impact on global temperature is difficult to assess accurately because of possible feedback loops and non-linear effects.
+However, the actual anthropogenic impact on global temperature is poorly understood due to feedback loops and non-linear effects.

 - Natural climatic cycles

 - Spatial pattern of anthropogenic and natural temperature responses

 - Regions subject to rainfall oscillation in the band 5-10 years

 - Regions subject to an annual precipitation regime